YITechnology/YIOpenAPI/README.md

 # YI Open API
-YI Open API provides a set of APIs in the form of SDKs of different languages for software developers and hardware makers to build cool apps and products with YI Action Camera or YI 4K Action Camera.
+YI Open API provides a set of APIs in the form of SDKs of different languages for software developers and hardware makers to build cool apps and products with YI 4K Action Camera.

 This repository contains the libraries, samples and documentation for using the APIs.